We are delighted to announce the winner of the 2023 Historic Houses' Collections Award, in partnership with Dreweatts.

 The Judging Panel

-We drew upon some of the country’s most impressive art and design experts to judge the award.
+We drew upon five leading experts in the worlds of curation, collection and creation to judge the award.
 They were on the look-out, not for the ‘best’ collection, but rather for the most compelling story of custodianship.
 A special thanks goes to:

 Recognising, responding, reimagining

 All the collections in Historic Houses member places are unique, priceless, and inseparable from the individuals and families who have brought and kept them together.
 Each year our judges will choose a collection that best exemplifies the way that those who care for our independent heritage:

 - Recognise and research the significance and stories of their artefacts;